ShadowOfNight/Rock-Raiders-Reloaded/README.md

 frozen snow (aka rockboy)
 - For help, suggestions, and keeping me motivated to finish this project.
-- High-resolution electric fence slope texture.
+- High-resolution electric fence slope texture (Stripes.bmp).
+- High-resolution Stripes16.bmp and DangerArrow.bmp.
+- High-resolution Barracks top textures (Toptex1.bmp and Toptex2.bmp).

 Jessietail:
 - For advice, help, ideas, and many contributions to this project.